ibm-cloud-docs/openwhisk/plan.md

 5. [Verify that the structural requirements for your code to be used in a function.](/docs/openwhisk?topic=openwhisk-prep)

     Whether you have an app already or plan to develop a script to use, your code probably needs a few tweaks to make it consumable by {{site.data.keyword.openwhisk}}.
 The code itself must meet some structural requirements, such as the input parameters and the output results.
-It might also need to be packaged into a single file that includes all of its dependencies.
+It might also need to be packaged into a single file that includes all its dependencies.